NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 Install wget
 ----------------

+Install the Wget software package:

 .. code-block:: console

     brew install wget

 .. _InstallPython:

-Install or update python3
+Install or Update Python3
 ------------------------------

-First, verify that python3 is installed, and check the current version:
+First, verify that Python3 is installed, and check the current version:

 .. code-block:: console